rustfoundation/cargo-capslock/CONTRIBUTING.md

 ## Contribution Process

 All submissions, including submissions by project members, require review.
 We use GitHub pull requests for this purpose.
-Consult [GitHub Help](pull-requests) for more information on using pull requests.
+Consult [GitHub Help][pull-requests] for more information on using pull requests.

 ### Issues